Drup/ocaml-lmdb/README.md

 The [LMDB][] database is a fast in-file database that supports ACID transactions.

-These bindings attempts to expose a typesafe yet low-overhead API.
+These bindings expose a typesafe yet low-overhead API.
 Both transactions and cursors are available.
 Database implementations are specialized both by keys and values.
-Two module are predefined: `Db` (string keys and string values) and `IntDb` (int keys and string values).
-New implementation can be added via a functorial interface.
+Two module are predefined: `Lmdb.Db` (string keys and string values) and `Lmdb.IntDb` (int keys and string values).
+New implementation (which can use special LMDB features such as multi-values) can be added via a functorial interface.

+Please consult the [documentation][doc] and a [simple example](tests/simple_db.ml).

 ```ocaml
 open Lmdb